kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 ### spec.leaderElection

-There are three fields under MSSQLServer CRD's `spec.leaderElection`.
+There are five fields under MSSQLServer CRD's `spec.leaderElection`.
 These values define how fast the leader election can happen.

-- `leaseDurationSeconds`: This is the duration in seconds that non-leader candidates will wait to force acquire leadership.
-This is measured against time of last observed ack.
-Default 15 sec.
-- `renewDeadlineSeconds`: This is the duration in seconds that the acting master will retry refreshing leadership before giving up.
-Normally, LeaseDuration \* 2 / 3.
-Default 10 sec.
-- `retryPeriodSeconds`: This is the duration in seconds the LeaderElector clients should wait between tries of actions.
-Normally, LeaseDuration / 3.
-Default 2 sec.
+- `Period`: This is the period between each invocation of `Node.Tick`.
+It represents the time base for election actions.
+Default is `100ms`.

-If the Cluster machine is powerful, user can reduce the times.
-But, Do not make it so little, in that case MSSQLServer will restart very often.
+- `ElectionTick`: This is the number of `Node.Tick` invocations that must pass between elections.
+If a follower does not receive any message from the leader during this period, it becomes a candidate and starts an election.
+It is recommended to set `ElectionTick = 10 * HeartbeatTick` to prevent unnecessary leader switching.
+Default is `10`.

+- `HeartbeatTick`: This defines the interval between heartbeats sent by the leader to maintain its leadership.
+A leader sends heartbeat messages every `HeartbeatTick` ticks.
+Default is `1`.

+- `TransferLeadershipInterval`: This specifies retry interval to transfer leadership to the healthiest node.
+Default is `1s`.

+- `TransferLeadershipTimeout`: This specifies the  retry timeout for transferring leadership to the healthiest node.
+Default is `60s`.

+You can increase the period and the electionTick if the system has high network latency.

 ### spec.authSecret